Weddings @ Bel Air

 Scheduling Your Wedding

-Since church activities generally have priority, weddings may be officially scheduled only 12 months before the desired date.
+Since church activities generally have priority, weddings may be officially scheduled up to 12 months prior to the wedding date.
 We maintain a wedding calendar up to a year in advance.

 Weddings are normally held on Saturdays, exceptions will be considered upon request.